SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 Because the temperature is neither too cold nor too warm to trigger the `if` or `else if` conditions, no message is printed.

-Swift provides another version of `if` statements that you can use to set a value based on certain conditions.
+Swift provides a shorthand spelling of `if` that you can use when setting values.
 For example,
-consider the following code that uses `if` statements:
+consider the following code:

 ```swift
 let temperatureInCelsius = 25